fega/secure-password-validator/README.md

 ## Motivation

-Current methods to validate secure passwords, like enforce at least a number or an uppercase letter have been proved to be ineffective.
+Current methods to validate secure passwords, like enforce at least a number or an uppercase letter have been proven to be ineffective.

 For that reason this library focus on ensuring that the passwords have not only those rules, but also enforces a minimum password length and checks it in a blacklist of the most commonly used passwords.